oasislabs/multisig/README.md

 This is an example service that implements transactions that require multiple signatures.
 In any case where you may require that mulitple different parties sign off on a transaction before executing it, you can use this service to enforce that policy.

 ## Service
-The service acts as a simple aggregator that of confirmations from different addresses.
+The service acts as a simple aggregator of confirmations from different addresses.
 It is immutable in terms of which addresses can provide confirmations and how many confirmations are required for a transaction to be considered "confirmed".
 Thus it must be initialized with a list of all the expected signers.
 If a signer needs to be added or removed, a new service must be deployed.

 The other service or RPC call that requires multiple signatures should be programmed to only accept transactions from the deployed multisig service.